Does this sound familiar?

 State Bar Defense, Ethics & General Counsel for California Lawyers and Law Firms

-Regina E. Horton is a California licensed attorney with two decades of broad-based legal experience ranging from litigation to transactional work and a bit of everything in between.
+Regina E. Horton is a California licensed attorney with over two decades of broad-based legal experience ranging from litigation to transactional work and a bit of everything in between.
 Her current practice focuses on helping lawyers and law firm owners identify, understand and navigate the various business, ethical and legal issues that arise in the practice of law.

 Let’s work together

-State Bar Discipline Defense
+State Bar Defense

 The State Bar’s discipline process is a mystery to most attorneys, including those being investigated or subjected to discipline.
 The investigation stage is the best opportunity to resolve a matter.
 Once you receive an investigation letter, it’s important to take it seriously and respond timely.
 Once charges are filed, it usually leads to some form of discipline.